NakhlehLab/MaCroDNA/README.md

 ## Definition of input arguments
 ## Reproducibility
 ## Contacts
-If you have any questions, please contact xiru.huang@rice.edu or edrisi.rice@gmail.com
+If you have any questions, please contact xh29@rice.edu or edrisi@rice.edu